 53 Unknown word.
 It matches with the concept of "negative intent".
-The root word in this case would have been namcha' or namchat, which may derive from lámichat).
-The suggested term lámichat would have derived from the prefixes lá- (augment), mi- (lots of), and chat- (negative).
-The change from /l/ to /n/ and vice versa is a linguistic phenomenon seen in Chamoru and other Austronesian languages; much in the same way as the phenomenon of /l/ to /n/, and vice versa.
-In other parts of the text the term namcha will appear as ramcha in its original, written form.
-Thus, giving further creedence to the etymology of this word.
+The root word in this case would have been namcha' or namchat, which may derive from lámchat (reduced from lámichat).
+The suggested term lámichat would have derived from the prefixes $l\dot{a}$ - (augment), mi- (lots of), and chat- (negative).
+The change from ll to ha and vice versa is a linguistic phenomenon seen in Chamoru and other Austronesian languages; much in the same way as the phenomenon of ll to h', and vice versa.
+In other parts of the text the term namcha ' will appear as ramcha in its original, written form.
+Thus, giving further credence to the etymology of this word.